Clubs and Leagues: Roller Hockey

 There is organized and open roller hockey play at the indoor rink at Sports Park at 215 Schmidts Lane, alongside the Staten Island Expressway near the Slosson Ave. exit.
-See the Staten Island Roller Hockey webpage for info.

 There is an outdoor city-owned roller hockey rink in Wolfe's Pond Park, close to the intersection of Chester Ave. and Cornelia Ave.